jailop/ta-zig/README.md

 When new data is pushed, the indicator is updated and older values exceeding the memory size are forgotten.

-For example, computing a moving average at each update, doesn't sum all values involved to divide them over the number of items.
-Instead, it is just the previous average that is updated with the new value, performing a minimal number of operations.
+For example, computing a moving average at each update, it doesn't include all values involved.
+Instead, it just takes the previous average to update it with the proportion of the arriving value, performing a minimal number of operations.

 $$\bar{MA}_{t,p} = \bar{MA}_{t-1,p} + \frac{x_t - x_{t-p}}{p}$$

 Where:

+* $p$: Number of time points over the moving average is computed
+* $\bar{MA}_{t,p}$: Moving average for time $t$
-* $\bar{MA}_{t,p}$: Current moving average
+* $\bar{MA}_{t-1,p}$: Previous computed moving average

-This
+* $x_t$: New arriving value
+* $x_{t - p}: Value of $p$-points before, to be forgotten

-implementation avoids recomputing the indicator over all the input data every time it's updated.
+Therefore, this implementation avoids recomputing the indicator over all the input data every time it's updated.
 All parameters are defined at compile time.
-Memory is statically allocated.
+Finally, memory is only statically allocated.
 All these features make indicators highly CPU and memory efficient.

 Example: